 - require the trustee or insurer to reconsider the matter;

 - set aside the decision and substitute its own decision.

-In superannuation disability claims, the tribunal may determine to pay the disability benefit together with interest, which may be calculated under the superannuation fund’s relevant crediting rates or under s.57 of the Insurance Contracts Act.
+In superannuation disability claims, the Tribunal may determine to pay the disability benefit together with interest, which may be calculated under the superannuation fund’s relevant crediting rates or under section 57 of the Insurance Contracts Act 1984 (Cth).

 This is particularly relevant to disability benefit complaints, which usually involve a contest between competing medical opinions.